oracle-livelabs/developer/dev-ai-data-platform/tools/tools.md

 ![Autonomous Database Catalog](./images/adb-data-catalog.png " ")

-> **Note:** In the picture above, the catalog includes quick filters in the top menu for search simplification.
+> **NOTE:** In the picture above, the catalog includes quick filters in the top menu for search simplification.
 You can combine multiple filters for more refined search results.

 <u> **The catalog quick filters are:** </u>